KinFone/gitkills/readme.txt

-Creating a new branch is qiuck
+Creating a new branch is qiuck AND simple.